 The Cobra roadsters dominated the American tracks in 1963.
-Looking at the coming 1964 racing season, Shelby had his eye on European racing and realized he needed a new weapon to “whip Ferrari’s ass.”
+Looking at the upcoming 1964 racing season, Shelby had his eyes on European racing and realized he needed a new weapon to “whip Ferrari’s ass.”
 Ferrari was the ongoing World Manufacturer’s champion year after year.
 Shelby’s open top Cobra Roadsters would not be fast enough on the long straight aways.

 The European racing cars were all built with engines at or under the 3.0 liter, the FIA limit.
 It was a lot more economical to use the existing tooling and molds in use for the production cars.
 The Ferrari GTO circumvented this requirement, too, opening the way for a 5.0 liter Cobra.

 The Ferraris were unbeatable.
 The GTO was the perfect car for this racing series at this time.
 No other manufacturer’s car could keep up with them.
 During 1963, while the Cobras were dominating the American USRRC racing, but Ferrari owned the European FIA circuit.
 The Shelby American Cobras did so well in the US that Ford agreed to back a Shelby effort against the Ferraris.

 The power of the Cobras on the short American tracks was unbeatable, another right car at the right time in the right place.
 But on the longer European courses, speed was the key.
 The Cobras had run against the GTO’s early in 1963.
 The open roadster, small block Cobras couldn’t go exceed 160 mph.
 The closed coupe Ferrari GTO’s were considerably faster.